 Organizational Challenges and Resilience Since 2020

-This section examines the disruptions, adaptations, and innovations experienced by Latinx/é arts and culture organizations in the wake of the COVID-19 pandemic.
+This section examines the disruptions, adaptations, and innovations experienced by Latinx/é arts and culture organizations in the wake of the COVID-19 pandemic and resulting societal shifts.
 Beginning in 2020, organizations faced extraordinary circumstances—including community health crises, economic instability, shifts in philanthropic funding, and intensified demands for racial justice.
 For many Latinx/é organizations—often under-resourced even before the pandemic—these pressures compounded long-standing structural inequities.
 Yet at the same time, the past five years have brought an increased focus on these inequities on the part of funders and the general public, and the need to address them.

 This section documents how organizations reported experiencing and responding to these circumstances: staffing changes, shifts in programming, changes in partnerships or funding strategies, and the development of new forms of support for artists and communities.
 By capturing these experiences, this section seeks to illuminate the resourcefulness and adaptability of the field, while also identifying persistent vulnerabilities that must be addressed to ensure long-term sustainability.